DEVELOPMENT TOPICS: Sports development

 The sports economy in Africa has the potential to be a significant driver of socioeconomic growth.
-On a continent in which poverty and social challenges remain widespread, sport provides hope, inclusion, and a pathway to empowerment.
+On a continent where poverty and social challenges remain widespread, sport offers hope, inclusion, and a pathway to empowerment.

-Although only a few sporting codes receive substantial funding, sports development programmes can reach young people across diverse communities, offering protection to at-risk youth and fostering social inclusion.
+Although only a few sporting codes receive substantial funding, sports development programmes can reach young people across diverse communities, protecting at-risk youth and fostering social inclusion.

 These programmes are not only about physical activity – they also focus on essential life skills, education, nutrition, leadership, gender equality, and career development.